-Figure 2 shows the share of online sales at group facilities in 2018.
-In such facilities, the total average share of online sales is 37.13%, and most of the facilities (25%) are in groups where the share is less than 10% or 51% -60%.
+Figure 2.
+The share of online sales at group facilities in 2018 share is less than 10% or 51% -60%.
 Companies with multiple properties, most often for ease of sales management, have a certain amount of capacity in allotment leases and cooperate much more with groups and agencies on request.
 The bankruptcy of the world's oldest tourist company and the second-largest tour operator in the world, Thomas Cook in 2019, will certainly affect the distribution of shares in the future.
 The growth of online and the increase in individual sales has certainly been one of the elements that influenced the aforementioned.